Category Archives: Art

 The ghost story also is aided by the black and white cinematography.
 Isn’t everything?
 The scenes seem to scroll by in a fusion of live-action and gorgeous landscapes.

-The humanity and moral conflict the two main characters face is hearty and worthy of discussion.
-They strive for great success and riches but live in a cruel world with challenges.
+The humanity and moral conflict the two main characters face are hearty and worthy of discussion.
+They strive for great success and riches but live in a cruel world.

 I found the men to be heroes.
 Ugetsu is as much a character study as it is an art film.